divyaKh/CMPE255Project/6.Archive/paper.md

 # Abstract

 Cyber attacks are one of the biggest threads in this era of digital world.
 It is very important to combat the network attacks to establish a secure environment for all the users of a network.
 This project focuses on creating and testing Machine Learning Models over a large dataset of raw network packets to detect network attacks.
 The dataset used, is created by Cyber Range Lab of UNSW Canberra.
 The project analyses the performance of different ML models like XGBoost, Random Forest, Decision Tree and Gradient Boost over the dataset.
 The dataset has been preprocessed using techniques like Dimension Reduction, Feature Scaling.
-The performance, in terms if Acuracy and F1 score, is studied for each model and the inferences like best working model are derived.
+The performance, in terms of Acuracy and F1 score, is studied for each model and the inferences like best working model are derived.

 # 1. Introduction
 The occurrence of cyber security incidents have proliferated in recent years.
 Almost every year, one or two major information security incidents attract the attention of the world.
 Numerous studies have already been conducted in the field of cyber security utilizing data mining technologies.
+Using the UNSW-NB15 Dataset [@7348942], we will detect that if the network is under attack.
+This dataset is created by Cyber Range Lab of UNSW Canberra.
+It is widely used and is named as UNSW-NB15 dataset.
+The raw network packets of the UNSW-NB 15 dataset were created by the IXIA PerfectStorm tool.
+This dataset has a hybrid of the real modern normal and the contemporary synthesized attack activities of the network traffic.

-Using the UNSW-NB15 Dataset [@7348942], we will predict the network attack that is happening over the network.
-This dataset has nine types of attacks, namely, Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms unlike other dataset like KDD-99 dataset which has only four attack types DOS, R2L, U2R, and PROBE.
+It has nine types of attacks, namely, Fuzzers, Analysis, Backdoors, DoS, Exploits, Generic, Reconnaissance, Shellcode and Worms unlike other widely available dataset like KDD-99 dataset which has only four attack types DOS, R2L, U2R, and PROBE.
 The attack distribution data of UNSW-NB15 is shown in Figure 1.1

 ![Figure 1.1](images/EDA/distribution_pie_chart.png)